 He remembered the turmoil and upheaval the beginning of the war brought to his family when it first broke out, three years before.
 Since then, his youthful way of reasoning held wars in distrust.
 He still remembered his uncles and aunts gathering behind his widowed mother’s shop to discuss the implications the conflict would bring to the Nation.
 In time, he heard of battles won and lost, of marches, of crosses awarded for valour, of important clashes raging here and there, all duly reported by newspapers.

 At every conscription order from the National Service, the people in the village lived in fear for their dear ones.
 War had already taken the life of some of his family’s friends and relatives.
-Each time, his mother would exclaim in anguish ‘I hope it will be over soon,’ fearing for her only son.
+Each time, his mother would exclaim in anguish, ‘I hope it will be over soon.’
+She feared for her only son.
 She had her own ethical reasons for not sending youths to war, views similarly held by other mothers in the village.

 Only this time the boy did not take part in the parleying gathered behind the shop.
 He went upstairs to his room, sat on the bed and pointed his kaleidoscope toward the lamplight on his bedside table.